You’ve scratched your ticket or you’ve checked those winning numbers and you’ve discovered you have a winning ticket!

 - Social Security card issued by the Social Security Administration (Neither a copy of the card nor a metal/plastic reproduction is acceptable for in office visits.)

-- Medicare card containing the claimant's name and complete social security number followed by the letter "A"
+- Medicare card containing the claimant's name and full social security number followed by the letter "A"

-- Military Identification Card displaying complete social security number
+- Military Identification Card displaying full social security number

 - W2-G issued by the Virginia Lottery within the past 6 months